samullen/presentations/the_problem_with_legacy_code/presentation.md

 * To ensure the changes work
 * To ensure the changes don’t break existing product

-^ Okay, who here hates legacy code a little bit more than before I started?
 ^ But the time it takes you to do all these things has its own costs

 ---